Zedd

 Enter Telos, an auditory piece of art that truly cannot be described in any other way.
 With features from John Mayer to Muse, at no point in time, do you know where the story the music has to tell is going to take you.
 Are you at a rave?
 Are you at the symphony?
 Are you watching an action movie?
 You’ll have no idea, but you’ll love it all the same.
 Still, it has a certain eyes-closed, head-bopping touch that is unmistakably familiar so you know you’re in good hands.

-Since Zedd himself is apparently a gamer (ranked Immortal… I asked), it makes sense that he’d be excited about a project like this.
-I also asked, now that Zedd has crossed over into video game music, where he sees himself going next.
+Since Zedd himself is a gamer (ranked Immortal, apparently), it makes sense that he’d be excited about a project like this!
+I also asked, now that Zedd has crossed over into video game music, where he dreams of going next.
 His answer was one that I was not expecting, but one that I will be looking forward to until it happens.
-The big scheme now is getting to soundtrack a full-length movie, full of whimsy and fantasy.
-For Zedd, the best part of music is making art, telling a story, creating a scene, and generally just using it in ways that are unforeseen.
-In the meantime, all we can do is listen to Telos, and imagine what that movie would look like.